Scoutan/resume/README.md

 This is the online version of my resume.
-It serves as my hands-on practice of Next.js.
+It serves as my hands-on practice of Next.js and Material-UI.